-Upon receiving a formal complaint, the Compliance Officer will consider whether any action should be taken in the investigatory phase to protect the complainant from further harassment or retaliation including but not limited to a change of class schedule for the complainant or the alleged harasser, or possibly a change of school for either or both of the parties.
+Upon receiving a formal complaint, the Compliance Officer will consider whether any action should be taken in the investigatory phase to protect the complainant from further harassment or retaliation including but not limited to a change of work assignment or schedule for the complainant and/or the alleged harasser.
 In making such a determination, the Compliance Officer should consult the complainant to assess his/her agreement to any action deemed appropriate.
-If the complainant is unwilling to consent to any change that is deemed appropriate by the

-Compliance Officer, the Compliance Officer may still take whatever actions s/he deem appropriate in consultation with the Superintendent and/or Board Attorney.
+If the complainant is unwilling to consent to any change that is deemed appropriate by the Compliance Officer, the Compliance Officer may still take whatever actions s/he deem appropriate in consultation with the Superintendent and/or Board Attorney.